-In light of the statistical results above, the author conclude that FCF2 (CFO - CE) is the most valuerelevant definition of free cash flow for healthcare companies.
-While other definitions of free cash flow, including the one hypothesized by the author (FCF4), are also significantly associated with stock price changes, FCF2 was the one that had the most significant association when the author controlled for year fixed effects and for national log of total assets and of total sales.
-The reason the hypothesized definition was not the most significantly associated with changes in stock prices could be due to the possibility that the un-inflation-adjusted depreciation and amortization expense does not really approximate capital expenditures required to maintain productive capacity.
-Another reason could be that the stock market participants do not make an effort to determine capital expenditures required to maintain productive capacity (and they just use the conveniently available "total capital expenditures") when they are making their investment decisions.
-In any event, the author recommends that the standards setters, particularly the FASB, should require healthcare companies to disclose FCF2 definition (CFO - CE) in the body of the Statement of Cash Flows or at its bottom together with the cash outflow for income taxes and interest expense.
-Short of that, the FASB should at least require healthcare companies that voluntarily disclose FCF to use only the FCF definition identified by this study.
+In light of the statistical results above, the authors conclude that FCF6 is the most value- relevant definition of free cash flow.
+While the authors' hypothesized definition of free cash flow (FCF4) was significantly associated with stock price changes, it was not the one that had the most association.
+This could be due to the possibility that the un-inflation-adjusted depreciation and amortization expense does not really approximate capital expenditures required to maintain productive capacity.
+Another reason could be that the stock market participants do not make an effort to determine capital expenditures required to maintain productive capacity when they are making their investment decisions.
+In any event, the authors recommend that the standards setters, particularly the FASB and IASB, should require companies to disclose that FCF in the body of the SCF or at its bottom together with the cash outflow for income taxes and interest expense.
+Short of that, the standard setters should at least require companies that voluntarily disclose FCF to use only the FCF definition identified by this study.
 Furthermore, if a company departs from this definition, the independent auditor should consider this departure as a violation of GAAP.